 What is Sales Ops?

-Sales Operations, also known as Sales Ops or SOps, is a function that oversees and administers the business processes, activities and technologies that empower a Sales team to perform both efficiently and effectively in deploying its strategies and reaching its objectives.
+Sales Operations, also known as Sales Ops or SOps, is a function that oversees and administers the business processes, activities and technologies that empower a Sales team to perform both efficiently and effectively.

 Sales Ops exist primarily to ensure the Sales team runs smoothly and efficiently.
 Sellers are not effective if they’re inundated with non-selling tasks.
 Sales Ops keeps the data and processes organized so sellers can stay dedicated to selling.